4. Switching Data Sources¶

 out of the box: default (DDD) data source, the MK/MC data format, and wrapper

-around p348reco
+around p348reco library.

 4.1.
 A foreword on runtime extensions¶